ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Travis

-- Updated macOS image to use Xcode 11.3 and use bundled ruby 2.6.x. _(Mihael Pranjić)_
+- Updated macOS image to use Xcode 11.3 and use rvm ruby 2.7.0. _(Mihael Pranjić)_
 - Start dbus after homebrew packages are installed. _(Mihael Pranjić)_
 - <<TODO>>